 Every Gadget project comes with a built-in database powered by PostgreSQL for storing data.
-The Gadget database is relational, schema-ish, and stores your data in the schema you create by enforcing your rules.
-Gadget has a built in set of field types, relationships, and validations that can be used to build the correct data models for your application.
+The Gadget database is relational, schema-ish, and has whatever shape and rules you design.
+Gadget has a built in set of field types, relationships, and validations that can be used to build data models for your application.

-Gadget's database is relational, which really just means that it stores data in rows, and then there is a different bucket for each shape of row you might want.
+Gadget's database is relational, which really just means that it stores data in rows within tables.
 Gadget calls rows records and the tables models.
-So, to store data, you create a model which defines the shape of the data, and then create records of that model using the API.
+To store data, you create a model which defines the shape of the data, and then create records of that model using the API.
 You can think of the Gadget database like a big, slightly more strict spreadsheet: many rows coming and going that all share the same set of columns, with different spreadsheet tabs for each kind of data you want to store.

 This is very similar to traditional SQL based relational databases like PostgreSQL or MySQL, and different than document stores like MongoDB or Firebase.
 Gadget developers should be able to teach their applications what valid data looks like, and so Gadget's modeling system has tools to only allow data of a certain type into a column, or to validate that data in complicated, problem-specific ways to accept or deny it.